prebid/prebid.github.io/dev-docs/show-prebid-ads-on-amp-pages.md

 ## Prerequisites

-To set up Prebid.js to serve ads into your AMP pages, you'll need:
+To set up Prebid to serve ads into your AMP pages, you'll need:

-+ Prebid.js
 + An account with a [Prebid Server][PBS] instance

 ## Implementation